Import libraries

 # Remove the exterem values caused by cloud cover and plot it again

-'red', 'green', 'blue']].to_array().plot.imshow(robust = True) landsat[[
+landsat[['red', 'green', 'blue']].to_array().plot.imshow(robust = True)

 A note on extreme outliers in your data:

 Initially, my plot displayed all of the values present, including extreme values caused by clouds or other interference.
 These extreme values affected the color scale, with most values rendering as either black or white.
 To remedy this, I adjusted to avoid the influence of these extreme values.
-When you set robust = True
+When you set robust = True, the only values displayed are from the 2nd to 98th percentiles, allowing the color scale to better represent the meaningful range of values.

 False color image